fancifulland2718/InfiniteWorld/README.md

 ### Unified 3D Asset

 We provide code for converting 3D datasets into different formats in `3D format convert`.
-Using `ply2obj_replica.py`, you can convert Replica data from PLY format to OBJ format, but it requires installing the `pymeshlab` library.
-The script `obj_usd.py` allows you to convert objects in OBJ format to USD format for use in Isaac Sim.
-For batch conversions, you can use `obj_usd0.py`, though its compatibility with Isaac Sim is limited.
-Additionally, `pkl_obj.py` converts files from PKL to OBJ format, which is the first step in adapting the Objaverse dataset for use in Isaac Sim.
+We have the scene converter and object converter.
+The scene converter requires installing the `pymeshlab` library.
+The script `./object_format_convert/obj_usd.py` allows you to convert objects in OBJ format to USD format for use in Isaac Sim.
+For batch conversions, you can use `obj_usd_multi.py`, though its compatibility with Isaac Sim is limited.
+Additionally, `./object_format_convert/pkl_obj.py` converts files from PKL to OBJ format, which is the first step in adapting the Objaverse dataset for use in Isaac Sim.

+The example of object converter is in the corresponding file folders.
+Due to the large size of the scene, the examples are in the link [`here`](https://pan.baidu.com/s/1F3cvNVf9hZG3h7AOD4FM0g?pwd=1234 ) with the ['password'](1234).

 ## Benchmark